JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 If System Administrator creates users without a password with several authentication modes enabled on the server including the [Built-in](#Built-in+Authentication) one, and later changes authentication from mixed one to the build-in one, users with no password will be unable to sign in to TeamCity.
 </warning>

 It is possible to use a combination of internal and external authentication.
 The recommended approach is to configure [LDAP Integration](ldap-integration.md) for your internal employees first and then to add [Built-in](#Built-in+Authentication) authentication for external users.
 Since TeamCity 2020.2, you can also enable authentication via OAuth services.
+{product="tc"}

+It is possible to use a combination of internal and external authentication.
+Since TeamCity 2020.2, you can also enable authentication via OAuth services.
+{product="tcc"}

 To add a module:
 1. Click __Add Module__ and select a module from the drop-down menu.